Safe to Sleep campaign works on the

 *Back to Sleep – on noting that sleeping on the stomach threatens babies’ lives more, the AAP launched the

-Back to Sleep campaign that urges parents and caretakers to ensure that their babies (up to the age of 1 year) lay on backs instead of stomachs.
+Back to Sleep campaign that urges parents and caretakers to ensure that their babies (up to the age of 1 year) lay on their backs instead of stomachs.